nhs-t10/yog23-knowledge/software/autoauto/how-the-compiler-works.md

 These modifications tell Gradle four things:
 - This build needs to use Node.js
-- `generateAutoautoSources` calls the given file with Node.js
+- `autoautoCompiler` calls the given file with Node.js
-- Before building the app, call `generateAutoautoSources`.
+- Before building the app, call `autoautoCompiler`.
 - If the computer doesn't have Node.js, download it.
 - The `gen` and `test` folders should be used for Java.